 The outlay, as it can be reconstructed today, shows two parallel-elongated buildings perpendicular to the main building.
 Two intertwining snakes are engraved on one of the pillars, referring to the staff of Aesclepios, the God of Medicine.
 This symbol of the snakes as evil spirits of the underworld, had been known in the (Middle) East for a long time, and was also mentioned in the creation story of the Bible.
 The symbolism of the twisted snake(s) was subsequently carried – by the Greek mythology – into the European culture.
 The heraldic device of the Milan-born humanist Andrea Alciatus (1492 – 1550), an influential writer of the Emblematum liber (Book of Emblems, 1531), was ‘Virtuti fortuna comes’, depicted by a pair of intertwined snakes, pointing to the unification of the opposites (LEEMAN, 1984).

-Fig. 334 – The Xeodochium of Pammachius in Porto (Portugal) was a place to provide shelter for travelers and care for the needed.
+Fig. 334 – The Xeodochium of Pammachius in Porto (in the vicinity of Rome) was a place to provide shelter for travelers and care for the needed.
 This building, geared towards charity, can be seen as a forerunner of the modern hospital.

 THOMPSON & GOLDIN (1975) wrote an informative book on the social and architectural history of the hospital and the development of hospital ward design.
 The hospital was often part of a cloister complex, like St. Hugh’s infirmary in the Benedictine cloister of Cluny (around 1050 AD).
 There is, in fact, a certain parallel between the rapid development of monasticism from the tenth century onwards (Cluny was founded c.
 909 by William of Aquitane) and the building of places to care for the needy.
 The latter included normal guests (in the hospitium), pilgrims, travelers, the (elderly) poor and also, but not primary, those who were ill.
 General care became part of the communal life of the monks and indicated a shift away from their more individualistic lifestyle as hermits, who copied the life of the Egyptian desert fathers.